kim-kimani/airbnb-clone-project/normalization.md

 # Airbnb Database Normalization to 3NF

 ## Objective
-Ensure the Airbnb database schema is normalized to Third Normal Form (3NF) to eliminate redundancy and dependency anomalies.
+The Airbnb database schema is normalized to Third Normal Form (3NF) to eliminate redundancy and dependency anomalies.

 ---